 \section{Conclusion and Future Work}

 We have introduced the comparison problem, and presented a simple dynamics to solve this problem in a self-stabilizing and robust manner.
-A valid, alternative view of our results is to view them as \emph{algorithm-oriented}, rather than \emph{problem-oriented}: in particular, our paper can be seen as studying variants and properties of a fairly natural comparison dynamics in the protocol model.
+A valid alternative view of our results is \emph{algorithm-oriented}, rather than \emph{problem-oriented}: we are studying of a natural comparison dynamics in the protocol model.

 The algorithm we consider is guaranteed to converge to configurations where at most $\bigo( n / \log n)$ of the agents are in the ``wrong'' state.
 Hence, a single random sample from the stable solution will return the correct output with probability $\geq 1 - \bigo(1 / \log n)$.
 Notice that this is in some sense the best we could hope for with this type of dynamics, since $\Theta(n / \log n)$ agents will be in the strong state for the minority opinion by the structure of the chain.
 Further, our protocol uses $\bigo( \log n \log \log n)$ states, and converges in $\bigo(\log n)$ parallel time, w.h.p.
 We believe that the state space can be improved to $\bigo( \log n),$ which we leave for future work.